 Club Q owner says he’s had to practically make bar ‘bulletproof’ ahead of re-opening

-Mr Haynes said he had to install ‘duck and hide’ areas to bolster security against potential future attacks at the club
+Matt Haynes said he had to install ‘duck and hide’ areas to bolster security against potential future attacks at the club

 Related video: Anderson Lee Aldrich pleads guilty to 53 charges for killing five in Club Q shooting